Clan del Golfo: Origins

-For the "Clan del Golfo," before named "Los Urabeños" from Urabá, the northwestern region near the Panamanian border is highly prized by drug traffickers as it offers access to the Caribbean and Pacific coast, from the departments of Antioquia and Chocó.
+For the "Clan del Golfo," originally named "Los Urabeños"- the denonym of Urabá- the northwestern region near the Colombia–Panama border is highly prized by drug traffickers as it offers access to the Caribbean and Pacific coast, from the departments of Antioquia and Chocó.
 However, the origins of the group can be traced elsewhere, in Colombia's Eastern Plains, where Daniel Rendón Herrera, better known as ‘Don Mario,’ once handled finances for the paramilitary group Bloque Centauros.

-Cocaine traffickers had long competed with the FARC for territory and influence in the Eastern Plains.
+Cocaine traffickers had long competed with the Revoultionary Armed Forces of Colombia (FARC) for territory and influence in the Eastern Plains.
 In 1997, top paramilitary commanders Carlos and Vicente Castaño began sending troops to the area to co-opt the drug business from the guerrillas.
 In 2001, the Castaños sold one of their armed groups, later known as Bloque Centauros, to another warlord, Miguel Arroyave, allegedly for US$7 million.
 It was Arroyave who convinced Rendón Herrera to come work for him.
 Under Rendón's supervision, the Centauros became one of the wealthiest factions within the United Self-Defense Forces of Colombian (Autodefensas Unidas de Colombia – AUC).
 The Centauros trafficked cocaine, propped up local politicians, extorted ranchers and farmers, and collected security taxes for products ranging from alcohol to petroleum.